Potatovender/AlmostAICreatureSimulator/README.md

 ---

-Everything past here is no longer relevant to understand the simulation, and is pure mechanics.
+Everything past here is no longer relevant to understand the simulation.

 ---